 History of Sweetwater Spectrum

-In 2009, a group of families with children with autism collaborated with professionals and civic leaders to found a non-profit organization with a vision: to design and build a residential community for adults with autism unlike anything available today.
+In 2009, a group of families with children with autism collaborated with professionals and civic leaders to found a non-profit organization with a vision: to design and build a residential community for adults with autism and other developmental disabilities unlike anything available today.
 Since opening our doors in January 2013, we have grown, evolved and remain dedicated to providing a model for the nation’s families, who are struggling with the lack of housing options for their adult children.

 An explicit goal is to provide these autistic adults a “life with purpose.”

-Created as a pilot community, and now operational for over 9 years, Sweetwater Spectrum is one model for community-based housing that works.
+Created as a pilot community, and now operational for over 10 years, Sweetwater Spectrum is one model for community-based housing that works.
 Click here for our resources to help create special needs housing in your community.